dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 ```

 As while they are implemented differently, no matter how they are used, the
-result will always be the same.
-It's important to note that contextual
+result will always be the same (as the only thing we can do with the function is
+call it on an argument, and when we do, it will double its argument).
+It's
-equivalence always depends on what is observable within the language.
-For
+important to note that contextual equivalence always depends on what is
-example, in Javascript, you can reflect over the syntax of functions, and so
+observable within the language.
+For example, in Javascript, you can reflect over
-these two functions, written as:
+the syntax of functions, and so the above two functions, written as:

 ```javascript
 function(x){ return x * 2; } ≈ function(x){ return x + x; }